US Cash Products-Chicago, Harbor gasoline firmer

 A Q4 2011 F4 RBOB parcel was heard on offer 1.00 cent over, seeking buyers.

-Any-September heating oil was called 1.50 cents under, modestly stronger, while ULSD was pegged at 4.75/5.25 cents over, unchanged on the day.
+Any-September heating oil was called 1.50 cents under, modestly stronger, while ULSD was pegged at 3.75/4.25 cents over, about a penny weaker.

 Any-September jet fuel was talked at either side of 5.00 cents over, also down by about a penny.